AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 *documentation*:

 ```
-Holds metadata over time on a timeline
+A marker indicates a moment or range of time on an item in a timeline, usually with a name, color or other metadata.
 ```

 parameters: